Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Introduction

-In the subsequent Section \ref{sec:appendixhyperbolic} we present an overview over the procedure that we will use in the remaining sections to prove results on well-posedness of hyperbolic SPDEs.
-For the proof, we follow the same ideas as in \cite{AC, AC1,AC2}, where fundamental solutions to deterministic hyperbolic PDEs have been obtained.
-In Section \ref{sec:2ndorderhyperbolic} we show our main result that the operator in \eqref{intro1i} under condition \eqref{intro2} has a fundamental solution that satisfies all the necessary assumptions for the existence and uniqueness of a random-field solution for \eqref{eq:SPDE}.
+In Section \ref{sec:2ndorderhyperbolic} we show our main result that the operator in \eqref{intro1i} under condition \eqref{intro2} has a fundamental solution that satisfies all the necessary assumptions for the well-definedness of a random-field solution for \eqref{eq:SPDE}.
 Here the procedure is the following: we reduce the second-order equation to a first-order system, for which one can compute the fundamental solution explicitly, see \cite{kumano-go}.
-From the fundamental solution to the system we compute the fundamental solution to the second-order equation, and show that the conditions on the fundamental solution for the well-definedness of the stochastic and deterministic convolutions, and therefore on the existence and uniqueness of a random-field solution to the SPDE, are fulfilled.
+From the fundamental solution to the system we compute the fundamental solution to the second-order equation, and show that the conditions on the fundamental solution for the well-definedness of the stochastic and deterministic convolutions, and therefore on the existence of a random-field solution to the SPDE, are fulfilled.
+We conclude Section \ref{sec:2ndorderhyperbolic} with an example, where we show how the classic stochastic wave equation fits in the theory here presented.